HimanshuSharma-prog/car2go/README.md

 This is module which is created for those who want to list there car on the website for providing them as a rent for the user, also there is employee dashboard available in the wbsite for easy maging the cars.

-Through the dashboard the employee can easily add cars and in future can easily update the details of cars and also account details.
+Through the dashboard agencies can easily add cars and in future can easily update the details of cars and also account details.

 # Login credentials